OL Lyonnes: Ownership and finances

 Lyon Féminin is part of OL Groupe, whose majority shareholder since December 2022 is Eagle Football Group, which is controlled by American businessman John Textor.
 Club president Jean-Michel Aulas was also OL Groupe's previous and founding owner, and remains a minority owner of OL Groupe and board director of Eagle Football Group.

 As of April 2023, L'Équipe reported that Lyon Féminin operated at a €12 million annual deficit.

 On 16 May 2023, OL Groupe and Michele Kang announced the formation of a separate entity that would be composed of Kang's Washington Spirit of the NWSL, and Olympique Lyon Féminin.
 OL Groupe would sell its NWSL club, OL Reign, to resolve conflicts of interest.
 OL Groupe would retain a 48% stake in the resulting new entity, and Kang would become the club's majority owner and CEO, pending regulatory approval.
 Kang's proposed deal for the women's side reportedly valued it at $54.4 million.
 Kang attended Lyon's victory in the Coupe de France féminine finals on 13 May 2023 and raised the trophy with the team.

 In February 2024, Kang and Vincent Ponsot, the CEO of Lyon Féminin, jointly announced the completion of the ownership deal, with Kang becoming the majority owner at 52.9%.
 In July 2024, Kang announced the launch of Kynisca Sports International, Ltd., a London-based company that would serve as the umbrella group for her multi-team sports ownership, including Lyon Féminin, Washington Spirit and London City Lionesses.
 The company was named after Cynisca of Sparta, the first woman to win an event in the ancient Olympic Games.
 Kang simultaneously announced the launch of $50 million in seed and matching funding for the Kynisca Innovation Hub, a non-profit research initiative specialized in female sports training.

+In July 2026, Kang also acquired a majority stake at the men's team, creating a new umbrella group exclusively for Olympique Lyonnais and OL Lyonnes, under the name of Olympe BidCo.